-The Board Examination may be sat by Overseas Trained Dietitians who have had their dietetic qualifications recognised and New Zealand Registered Dietitians who have not worked as a dietitian for nine years or more and who wish to return to dietetic practice.
+The Board Examination must be sat by Overseas Trained Dietitians who have had their dietetic qualifications recognised.
+New Zealand Registered Dietitians who have not worked as a dietitian for more than 2 years and who wish to return to dietetic practice may also be required to sit it.

 The Board Examination consists of two stages: